cityofaustin/vision-zero/database/README.md

 ### Parsing change log data

-This query will help you parse the change log JSON blobs to inspect what changes have occured.
+This query will help you parse the change log JSON blobs to inspect what changes have occurred.
 Each row returned is a single column that was updated in a change event.
 You can replace `crashes_cris` with your table of interest, and you can modify the `where` condition to further filter on a specific record set.

 You should always use a `limit` to avoid long-running queries against the change logs.